Need to forward mail to your new home?

 You need to change your address before you move so that your mail is sent to your new home by the time you move in.

-Fortunately, you can change your address online for free with the US Post Office.
-Unfortunately, it won’t last forever, and there’s no service that will change your address with everyone that matters in your life.
-However, in today’s online world you can get your address updated almost everywhere you need to during a single lunch break.
+You can change your address online for free with the U.S. Post Office.
+However, this change won’t last forever, and there’s no service that will change your address with everyone that matters in your life.
+Fortunately, in today’s online world, you can get your address updated with everyone during a single lunch break.

 The First Step: Changing Your Address with the Post Office

 Be sure to submit it at least two weeks before moving to allow for processing time.
-Note that magazines, newspapers, and other periodicals will only be forwarded for 60 days, so be sure to update your subscriptions as soon as possible.
+Note that magazines, newspapers, and other periodicals will only be forwarded for 60 days, so update your subscriptions as soon as possible.

 Changing Your Address with Everyone Else

-On top of friends and family, there are many businesses, offices, agencies, and entities that should have your updated info.
+On top of friends and family, there are many businesses, offices and agencies that should have your updated info.
 Here is a list of places to consider changing your address with:

 • Magazines and newspapers